-Dewatering is the process of removing excess water from the ground before carrying out a major project on the site.
+Dewatering is the process of removing water from the ground before carrying out a major project on the site.
 It is used for various sites, but it is most common in construction, and it is a necessary step for excellent operations on these sites.
 This article will highlight the various dewatering services in use today and some expert tips for extracting groundwater.

 Reasons for Dewatering Prior to Construction

-The main reason for dewatering sites before construction is to remove the excess water from logging in the soil of the area to be excavated.
+The main reason for dewatering sites before construction is to remove the excess water from the soil of the area to be excavated.
 Hence, making the site safe for workers and facilitating a smoother construction process.
 Here are other significant reasons to dewater before construction.

 - Prevents sand boiling